 Research is our raw material

-TerriFlux was born from public research — a spin-off from Inria — and still runs on it: nine R&D projects since 2022 with ADEME, INRAE, CNRS and Bpifrance feed directly into our tools and studies.
+TerriFlux was born from public research, a spin-off from Inria, and still runs on it: ten R&D projects since 2022 with ADEME, INRAE, CNRS and Bpifrance feed directly into our tools and studies — the latest, BACC-ON-TRACC, was just selected by ADEME.

 R&D projects